Albury and the Uiver

 Jan Moll and Koene Parmentier at Laverton (Melbourne)

-KLM Uiver pilots, First Officer Jan Moll and Captain Koene Parmentier at Laverton (Melbourne) at the end of the air race.
+KLM Uiver pilots, First Officer Jan Moll (L) and Captain Koene Parmentier (R) at Laverton (Melbourne) at the end of the race.

 Albury Mayor Alfred Waugh

-Albury Mayor Alf Waugh with his medal and silver model Uiver.
+Albury Mayor Alfred Waugh with his medal and silver model of the Uiver.

 Overwhelmed with gratitude, a Dutch delegation brought numerous gifts for key people involved in the rescue, and the Dutch people donated significant funds to the Albury District Hospital.